harriott/misc/CP/QR/QR.md

     gpg --send-keys <key-id>  # then can never be deleted from the keyserver gpg --verify file.asc [file]

-- GnuPG
-- my currently active key is `13F327EF`
+my currently active key is `13F327EF`

 ## command options
 `-s` (`--sign`) sign a message